-Summertime often means lots of time to play and fun with families but it can also be a time where you are so on-the-go that there is not enough time for needed exercise!
+Summertime often means lots of time to play and having fun with family, but it can also be a time where you are so on-the-go that there is not enough time for needed exercise!
 Physical activity is important for children and adults of all ages, all through the seasons, rain or shine.
 According to the Physical Activity Guidelines for Americans, adults need 2 ½ hours a week of physical activity and children need 60 minutes a day.
 Follow these tips to add more planned activity to your family's busy schedule:

 - Set family activity times.
 Set aside some time at the beginning of the week to figure out when everyone is available to be together.
 Make those times available for fun and healthy activities to do with your family.
 Go to the Farmer's Market, stop at the playground, or go bowling on a rainy day, but most importantly, get up and get moving together!